Key Takeaways

 Oral TRT is a prescription medication that is prescribed to treat the symptoms of hypogonadism, or low testosterone.
 Research shows that some forms of oral testosterone are among the least suppressive forms of TRT.
 In fact, some forms of oral testosterone maintain LH and FSH (which are markers of fertility) within normal limits, despite a decrease from baseline, research shows, with the researchers suggesting that this could result in less suppression of spermatogenesis.
 Other forms have maintained FSH and LH within range for 40% and 41% of men, respectively.

-Maximus’ Oral TRT+ Protocol contains native testosterone, enclomiphene, and pregnenolone.
-The benefit of combining oral testosterone with enclomiphene is that it helps men maintain fertility markers and testicular function while benefiting from exogenous testosterone.
+The Maximus Oral TRT+ Protocol contains native (base) testosterone and enclomiphene.
+Combining oral testosterone with enclomiphene may help maintain fertility markers and support testicular function while still providing the benefits of supplemental testosterone.

 TRT injections

-These intramuscular testosterone injections are typically done once or twice weekly, often beginning with 50-100mg doses.
-The dosing has to be adjusted individually to avoid increases in downstream hormones like estrogen and DHT, which can cause gynecomastia, mood swings, and hair loss. .
+These intramuscular testosterone injections are typically done once or twice weekly, often beginning with 50-100 mg doses.
 After taking TRT injections, subjects in studies noticed increases in muscle mass, decreased fat, as well as improved sexual function.

 With testosterone injections, testosterone levels stay elevated for long periods of time and then slowly decrease before the next injection.
 This is different than the natural increase of testosterone production early in the day, peaking around 10 am to 12 pm, and then slowly decreasing by the time you head to sleep.